-It has been almost three years since Rooney last captained his country in a friendly against Brazil in Doha in November, 2009, a match the Three Lions lost 1-0.
+It is almost three years since Rooney last captained his country in a friendly against Brazil in Doha in November 2009 - a match they lost 1-0.

-Rooney is yet to score for United this season but has been widely praised for his performances since returning from a gashed leg picked up against Fulham, helping set up two goals in Sunday's 3-0 away win over Newcastle.
+Rooney is yet to score for United this season but has been widely praised for his performances since returning from a gashed leg picked up against Fulham, laying on two goals in Sunday's 3-0 away win over Newcastle.